-The Company carries out financing activities through various Islamic products & instruments, in accordance with Islamic Shari'ah principles that include prohibition of usury, as determined by the Shari'ah Supervisory Board.
+The Company carries out financing activities through various Islamic products & instruments, in accordance with Islamic Shari'ah principles that include prohibition of interest, as determined by the Company's Internal Shari'ah Supervision Committee.

-Shari'ah Supervisory Board
+Internal Shari'ah Supervision Committee

-The Company's business activities are subject to the supervision of the Shari'ah Supervisory Board.
-The Shari'ah Supervisory Board is an independent body of Shari'ah Scholars experts in the field of Islamic financial jurisprudence.
-The Shari'ah Supervisory Board reviews and directs the Company for its financial activities in accordance with the Shari'ah rules and principles including the Shari'ah Standards published by the Accounting and Auditing Organization for Islamic Financial Institutions.
+The Company's business activities are subject to the supervision of the Internal Shari'ah Supervision Committee (ISSC).
+The ISSC is an independent body of Shari'ah Scholars expert in the field of Islamic financial jurisprudence.
+The ISSC reviews and directs the Company for its activities in accordance with the Shari'ah rules and principles, the resolutions and standards issued by the UAE Central Bank's Higher Shari'ah Authority, and the Shari'ah Standards published by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).